Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/fido2/preregistration-entra.rst

 .. contents:: :local:

-The Nitrokey FIDO2 supports Pre-registration of credentials to Microsoft Entra for seamless employee onboarding in enterpise scenarios.
+The Nitrokey 3 and Nitrokey Passkey support Pre-registration of credentials to Microsoft Entra for seamless employee onboarding in enterprise scenarios.

 Setup
 -----